waikato-datamining/adams-base/adams-core/src/site/md/HOWTO make a release.md

   * uncomment adams-incubator-all module
   * increment parent pom version in adams-incubator-all module
   * increment version of parent pom and add -SNAPSHOT
-  * increment version of `adams.version` proeprty and add -SNAPSHOT
+  * increment version of `adams.version` property and add -SNAPSHOT

 * increment adams version in all other dependent modules